Native Americans for Kids

 Native Americans Today

-Today, some of the descendents of the original American Indians live on reservations.
+Today, some of the descendants of the original American Indians live on reservations.
 These are areas of land set aside specifically for Native Americans.
 This helps to protect their heritage and culture.
 However, only around 30% live on reservations.
 The rest live outside the reservations just like anyone else.

 Recommended books and references: